official-akshayjadhav/lets-LaTeX/texmaker_installation_guide.md

 ```
 or

-4. to download debian file go to following link
+4. to download debian file of `texmaker` go to following link

 | https://www.xm1math.net/texmaker/download.html |
 | ---------------------------------------------- |